-All records held by the Grande Prairie Public Library relating to patron registration and the borrowing of library materials are considered to be confidential in nature, regardless of the source of inquiry, unless it meets one of the below circumstances.
+All records held by the Grande Prairie Public Library relating to patron records and the borrowing of library materials are confidential in nature, regardless of the source of inquiry, unless it meets one of the below circumstances.

-Access to patron records is provided to library staff and volunteers as required in order for them to carry out the business of the library, including recovering library property and recovering replacement costs.
+Access to patron records is provided to library staff and volunteers as required in order for them to carry out GPPL's operations, including recovering library property and replacement costs.

-The contents of registration and borrowing records shall not be made available to anyone with the following exceptions:
+The contents of patron records, including borrowing history, shall not be made available to anyone with the following exceptions:

-- Under the written order of the Director, such order having been issued pursuant to a proper legal process, order or subpoena under the law and/or in accordance with the Freedom of Information and Protection of Privacy Act of Alberta (FOIP). - At the request of a parent or guardian for access to the record of a library user under 15 years of age, provided the parent or guardian has authorized and accepted responsibility for borrowing privileges. - In the case of a library user 15 17 years of age inclusive, access is provided to the parent if the information is provided to aid in the retrieval of overdue library material or the collection of outstanding library charges only, and only after GPPL has first contacted the patron.
+- Under the written order of the Director, with such order having been issued pursuant to a proper legal process, order, or subpoena under the law and/or in accordance with Alberta's Freedom of Information and Protection of Privacy Act (FOIP). - At the request of a parent or guardian for access to the record of a library user under 15 years of age, provided the parent or guardian has authorized and accepted responsibility for borrowing privileges. - In the case of a library user 15 17 years of age inclusive, access is provided to the parent if the information is provided to aid in the retrieval of overdue library material or the collection of outstanding library charges only, and only after GPPL has first contacted the patron.